 - Yes, we go on several field trips through the year.

 - Most field trips are included as part of the tuition.
-The only exception is the 4's and Pre-K class field trip to the Wild Swan Theater in Ann Arbor.

 - Past field trips have included the fire station, Domino Farms, University of Michigan Natural History Museum, apple picking, County Farm Park, and more.

 What types of fundraising does the school do?